sudarshanvankudre/usaco/README.md

 # usaco
-Problems from USACO Training and Contests done for fun
+Solutions for USACO Training and Contests done for fun

 http://usaco.org/